Discharge of Debt

 There are a number of exceptions to this list.
 For example, a good lawyer can often wipe out student loans or old income tax debts in bankruptcy.
 Remember, many debts not dischargeable in Chapter 7 may still be paid through a Chapter 13 repayment plan.
-In my more than 14 years of experience as a Milwaukee bankruptcy lawyer, I have discharged many tax debts in bankruptcy for my clients.
+In my 20 years of experience as a Milwaukee bankruptcy lawyer, I have discharged many tax debts in bankruptcy for my clients.
 When working with you, I analyze your situation and let you know whether any debts you are concerned about are non-dischargeable.

 You may not want to eliminate certain debts in bankruptcy, such as your vehicle loan or mortgage.
 If you file Chapter 7, you can usually keep your house and car.
 Just stay current on your payments at all times.
 If you're behind, you will need to get these loans current before you file Chapter 7.
 If you can't get current, Chapter 13 may be your best option.